vladmandic/face-api/README.md

 Which means the only valid model is **tinyFaceDetector**

-However, due to reduced code and changed build process, resulting bundle is about **2.5x smaller** than the original!
+Due to reduced code and changed build process, resulting bundle is about **2.5x smaller** than the original!

 ## Build

-Both ./build and ./dist folders are included by default, so no need for build during install.
+Both `./build` and `./dist` folders are included by default, so no need for build during install.
 However, if you want to rebuild use:

 ```shell
 npm run build
 ```

-Which will compile everything in ./src into ./build and create standard and minified bundles and sourcemap in ./dist
+Which will compile everything in `./src` into `./build` and create both standard and minified bundles as well as a sourcemap in `./dist`

 ## Documentation